Date enacted or revised:

-Individuals or groups not affiliated with the University who, whether as active participants or as spectators, participate in an unauthorized activity, create a disturbance, cause destruction of University or the personal property of others, or bring discredit to the University, shall be subject to removal, arrest, prosecution, and restitution and may face University disciplinary proceedings, if applicable.
+Individuals or groups not affiliated with the University who, whether as active participants or as spectators, participate in an unauthorized activity, create a substantial and material disruption, cause destruction of University or the personal property of others, shall be subject to removal, arrest, prosecution, and restitution and may face University disciplinary proceedings, if applicable.

 Application for Use of Public Forum

 Contact the Vice President of Student Affairs in the Office of Student Affairs to obtain a copy of this application

 Campus Box 92535